endymion/technogeno-us/source/_posts/2012-10-14-computer-programming-resources-for-kids.markdown

 <!-- more -->

-Educational programming environments come in three varieties.
+Educational programming environments come in four varieties.
 Some tools use source code, and some use visual systems where programmers arrange graphical elements into programs.
 While a third set of educational programming tools are disguised as games.
+And finally there are online programming environments that don't require downloading anything, but they do require a net connection.

 # Code programming environments